mwouts/nbpercent/README.md

 - All output types are supported
 - The implementation is done in Python, but the format works for any language (we just need to know what is the single line comment char)
 - Enough examples are provided to allow easy re-implementation in other languages (e.g. TypeScript for VS Code or Jupyter Lab)
 - This format is implemented either in Jupytext, or in a standalone library.
-The sponsor choses the licence and organisation.
+The sponsor chooses the licence and organisation.

 ## Sample outputs in a Jupyter Notebook

 ### No outputs

-Sometime `cell.outputs = []`, i.e. there are not outputs.
+Sometime `cell.outputs = []`, i.e. there is no outputs.
 In such a case we would just code the code cell as a standard percent cell, e.g.

 ```python
 # %% e57e3703-0a89-4dd7-b906-2304c8d32df7
 x = 5
 ```

 Note that `e57e3703-0a89-4dd7-b906-2304c8d32df7` is the _cell id_.
-The user will be able to edit the cell ids in the text notebook, and we also plan to provide an utility that will programmatically rename cell ids to more friendly names like `unnamed_code_cell_1`.
+The user will be able to edit the cell ids in the text notebook, and we also plan to provide a utility that will programmatically rename cell ids to more friendly names like `unnamed_code_cell_1`.

-A sample notebook with no output is available here: [00_no_output.py](https://github.com/mwouts/nbpercent/blob/main/tests/scripts/00_no_output.py)
+A sample notebook with no output is available here: [00_no_output.py](https://github.com/mwouts/nbpercent/blob/main/examples/percent_with_outputs/00_no_output.py)

 ### Simple and short text

-Short text outputs should be inlined in the text notebook as in [01_simple_output.py](https://github.com/mwouts/nbpercent/blob/main/tests/scripts/01_simple_output.py)
+Short text outputs should be inlined in the text notebook as in [01_simple_output.py](https://github.com/mwouts/nbpercent/blob/main/examples/percent_with_outputs/01_simple_output.py)

 ```python
 # %% aca6afe8-eb2f-45c7-bd16-35e48e1f43e4